 Member Type Description Customer Portal Users All of your Customer Portal users.
 This is only available when a Customer Portal is enabled for your organization.
 Partner Users All of your partner users.
 This is only available when a partner portal is enabled for your organization.
 Personal Groups All of your own groups.
 This is only available when creating other personal groups.
-Portal Roles All roles defined for your organization's partner portal or Customer Portal.
-This includes all users in the specified portal role, except high-volume portal users.
+Portal Roles All roles defined for your organization's part portal or Customer Portal.
+This includes all us in the specified portal role, except high-volu portal users.
 Note: A portal role name includes the name of the account that it's associated with, except for person accounts, which include the user Alias.
-Portal Roles and Subordinates All roles defined for your organization's partner portal or Customer Portal.
-This includes all of the users in the specified portal role plus all of the users below that role in the portal role hierarchy, except for high-volume portal users.
-Note: A portal role name includes the name of the account that it's associated with, except for person accounts, which
+Portal Roles and Subordinates All roles defined for your organization's partne portal or Customer Portal.
+This includes all of the users in the specified portal role plus all of the users below that role in the portal role hierarchy, except for high-volume portal users Note: A portal role name includes the name of the account that it's associated